 Pilates Clinic in Kingsville

-Pilates is often used as a whole-body approach to aid in the rehabilitation and management of pain, injury, and movement limitations, including:
+Pilates can be beneficial as a holistic approach to the management and rehabilitation of various types of pain, injury, and dysfunction, including:

 - Neck or back pain